luciopaiva/git-file-line-count-history/README.md

 This is a simple script to track how the size of a specific file in a git repository changed across time.
 Useful to track big files as their logic gets extracted into smaller ones.

+Beware this is not counting [SLOCs](https://en.wikipedia.org/wiki/Source_lines_of_code), but just raw line breaks.
+However, this should be enough to give you rough but good estimates of file size as it progresses through time.

 ## Requirements

 - bash